Plastic bullet: Use in Northern Ireland

 Fourteen people were killed by plastic bullet impacts; half of them were children and all but one were from the Catholic community.
 The deaths occurred over 14 years, from 1975 to 1989.

 Most of the deaths were allegedly caused by the British security forces misusing the weapon, firing at close range and at chest or head level rather than targeting below the waist.

-The first person to be killed by a plastic bullet impact was 10-year-old Stephen Geddis, who died on 30 August 1975 in hospital, two days after being struck by the plastic bullet impact in west Belfast.
-One of the most high-profile victims was 12-year-old Carol Ann Kelly from west Belfast, who died on 22 May 1981 in the hospital, three days after being struck by a plastic bullet fired by a member of the Royal Regiment of Fusiliers.
+The first person to be killed by a plastic bullet was 10 year old Stephen Geddis, who died on 30 August 1975 in hospital, two days after being shot by the British Army in west Belfast.
+One of the most high-profile plastic bullet victims was 12 year old Carol Ann Kelly from west Belfast, who died in hospital on 22 May 1981 after being shot in the head by a member of the Royal Regiment of Fusiliers on 19 May 1981.

 In 1982, the European Parliament called on member states to ban the use of plastic bullets.
 However, they continued to be used by the British security forces in Northern Ireland.
 In 1984 the United Campaign Against Plastic Bullets was founded, calling for plastic bullets to be banned in Northern Ireland.
 One of its founders, Emma Groves, had been permanently blinded in 1971 when a British soldier shot her in the face with a rubber bullet.
-During rioting in July 1997, a 14-year-old boy was struck in the head by a plastic bullet and spent three days in a coma.
+During rioting in July 1997, a 14 year old boy was struck in the head by a plastic bullet and spent three days in a coma.

 From 1973 to 1981, just over 42,600 plastic bullets were fired in Northern Ireland.
 By 2005, 125,000 baton rounds had been fired, most of them plastic bullets.

-The latest variant of the L5 PBR—the L5A7—was introduced in 1994 along with a new more accurate launcher, the HK L104 riot gun.
-The L5 was followed by the L21A1 in 2001.
-The L21 PBR is fired from a rifled weapon which gives greater accuracy when used with an optical sight.
-The L21 was replaced by the Attenuated Energy Projectile in June 2005.